11-13 yrs old

 Analyzing and interpreting data are foundational skills from which evidence can be derived to support claims.

-Teachers may run this lesson with individual students, or with small groups based on their familiarity with Code Connection commands.
+Teachers may run this lesson with individual students, or with small groups based on their familiarity with Code Builder commands.

 Students are to use their agent and chat commands to complete an experimental test location and then run an experiment to determine if chickens lay more eggs when provided with more space.